Health care systems by country: United States

 The United States currently operates under a mixed market health care system.
 Government sources (federal, state, and local) account for 45% of U.S. health care expenditures.
 Private sources account for the remainder of costs, with 38% of people receiving health coverage through their employers and 17% arising from other private payment such as private insurance and out-of-pocket co-pays.
 Health care reform in the United States usually focuses around three suggested systems, with proposals currently underway to integrate these systems in various ways to provide a number of health care options.
 First is single-payer, a term meant to describe a single agency managing a single system, as found in many other developed countries as well as some states and municipalities within the United States.
 Second are employer or individual insurance mandates.
 Finally, there is consumer-driven health, in which systems, consumers, and patients have more control of how they access care.
 Over the past thirty years, most of the nation's health care has moved from the second model operating with not-for-profit institutions to the third model operating with for-profit institutions.

 In the US, the social and political issues surrounding access to health care have led to vigorous public debate and the almost colloquial use of terms such as health care (medical management of illness), health insurance (reimbursement of health care costs), and public health (the collective state and range of health in a population).
-In the US, 12% to 16% of the citizens do not have health insurance.
+As of 2023, 8% of US citizens do not have health insurance.
 State boards and the Department of Health regulate inpatient care to reduce the national health care deficit.
 To tackle the problems of the increasing number of uninsured, and costs associated with the US health care system, President Barack Obama says he favors the creation of a universal health care system.
 However, this view is not shared across the country (see, for example, quotes from New York Times opinion columnist Paul Krugman and Factcheck.org).